WhiteStar-Communications/HyperSpace-Service/README.md

 ### Tunnel Events

 The command server will return a JSON response for specifc events.
 - If a user approves the VPN configuration, you will receive `{"cmd":"event", "event":"vpnApproved"}`.
 If a user denies the VPN configuration, you will receive `{"cmd":"event", "event":"vpnDenied"}`.
-When you create a valid TCP connection to the Command Server, it will send you either `{"cmd":"event", "event":"vpnApproved"}` or `{"cmd":"event", "event":"vpnDenied"}`.
+When you create a valid TCP connection to the Command Server, it will send you either `{"cmd":"event", "event":"vpnPending"}` or `{"cmd":"event", "event":"vpnApproved"}`.
 - If a user approves the network extension, you will receive `{"cmd":"event", "event":"extensionApproved"}`.
-When you create a valid TCP connection to the Command Server, it will send you either `{"cmd":"event", "event":"extensionApproved"}` or `{"cmd":"event", "event":"extensionNotApproved"}`.
+When you create a valid TCP connection to the Command Server, it will send you either `{"cmd":"event", "event":"extensionNotApproved"}` or `{"cmd":"event", "event":"extensionApproved"}`.
 - When the tunnel starts, you will receive `{"cmd":"event", "event":"tunnelStarted"}`.
-- When the tunnel stops, you will receive `{"cmd":"event", "event":"tunnelStopped"}`.
+- When the tunnel stops, you will receive an event similar to `{"cmd":"event", "event":"tunnelStopped", "reason":"providerDisabled"}`.
+There are various reasons on why the tunnel has stopped, and a reason will be provided in the event.
+The following reasons will trigger a tunnelStopped event:
+    - stoppedByUser
+    - tunnelFailed
+    - noConnectivity
+    - connectivityChanged
+    - providerDisabled
+    - authenticationCancelled
+    - invalidVPN
+    - timedOut
+    - vpnDisabled
+    - vpnRemoved
+    - superseded
+    - loggedOut
+    - currentUserchanged
+    - connectionFailed
+    - noReason
+    - unknown
+  ** In almost all cases, it is highly recommended that you issue a `shutdown` command, OR disconnect from the established TCP connection to the Command Server, which automatically executes a `shutdown` command.
+Then once shutting down, relaunch the service.
+For a lot of the tunnelStopped events, the TUN interface cannot be recovered without shutting down then relaunching.

+- In addition to the tunnelStopped events, there is a monitor that checks for a valid VPN configuration.
+Some actions such as deleting the network extension, disabling the Network Extension, and deleting the VPN configuration, can get you into a state where there no longer is a valid VPN configuration for the app to use.
+In this event, you will receive `{"cmd":"event", "event":"vpnRemoved"}`.
+** It is also highly recommended that you shutdown then relaunch the service for these events.
+Some actions will trigger both a `tunnelStopped` event and a `vpnRemoved` event.
 ---

 ## Data Plane (UDP, Port 5501)